 Again, I relied on friends to help me.
 I dropped my two year old daughter off at a good friend’s house first thing in the morning, then I headed into the hospital with my 6 month old son (as I was still breastfeeding him, so I could not leave him for a full day).
 We got to the hospital by 8am and my husband was alert and in a lot of pain.
 We went over the events of the previous day and he informed me that he had not collided with a car as I had assumed; His chain had come off as he was making a turn, jamming up and locking his rear wheel which sent him flying.
 He landed on the road shattering his shoulder, then his heavy bike landed on top of him, breaking both his tibia and fibula.
 As he was laying on the road, unable to move, it took a long time before someone stopped to help him.
 Many cars actually drove around him, tooting their horns!
 This make me feel incredibly angry and disappointed.
 All of those commuters only cared about one thing and that was getting home themselves.
 I couldn’t comprehend how they could not spare a few moments to stop and help someone in trouble.
 Eventually, two lovely people stopped to help him and called the ambulance, which I was extremely grateful for.

 They began prepping him for surgery.
 They told us that the two operations to repair both his shoulder and leg would take approximately three to four hours in total.
-Ollie and I gently hugged him and we all shed our tears of concern, then they wheeled his bed away into the operating room.
+We gently hugged him and we all shed our tears of concern, then they wheeled his bed away into the operating room.
 They informed me that they would call my mobile once the surgeries were complete.
 Three hours went by, then four hours went by, then five.
 My mum flew up to Sydney and arrived at that stage.
 It was comforting to have her there waiting with us.
 Six hours went by, then seven.
 Just as I was thinking the worst and about to panic, my phone finally rang to say that the operations had been more complex than expected, but successful; he was in recovery and I would be able to visit once he had woken up.
 We waited another couple of long hours before the nurse finally came out to the waiting room to tell us that we could see him at last.

 He was drugged up on morphine, his left shoulder was in a sling and and his left leg was plastered.
 We were eventually shown the before and after x-rays and were shocked with what we were seeing.
 He now resembled robocop.
 Many long screws were required to repair the shoulder joint and a large titanium rod now held his leg bones together.